Paramount Networks EMEAA: Structural changes at Paramount Europe

 From January 2014, MTV Czech Republic & Slovakia will came under full ownership of VIMN Europe.
 Following a decision by the current operator CME to hand back the licence to VIMN.
 The channel was replaced by MTV Europe January 2014, with the possibility of the channel relaunching.
 Similarly, MTV Hungary ceased broadcasting on 31 December 2013.
 In early 2014, Czech TV regular (RRTV is the licence holder for MTV channels in Eastern Europe) issued MTV Hungary a new licence but this was handed back on 8 January 2014.
-On 1 August 2015 in Italy MTV Italia (DTT-free to air station) was sold to Sky Italia.
-In 2013 Viacom took full control of the channel after Telecom Italia Media sold its 51% share.
+On 1 August 2015, in Italy MTV Italia (DTT-free to air station) was sold to Sky Italia.
+In 2013, Viacom took full control of the channel after Telecom Italia Media sold its 51% share.
 At the same time Viacom launched on the platform of Sky, the new channel MTV Next.
 Viacom continues to broadcast in Italy through DTT the free-channel MTV Music (Italia) and remains active with Comedy Central, Nickelodeon and Nick Jr. through the platform of Sky Italia.
 MTV Classic Italia and MTV Hits Italia have been closed down on 1 August.

-On 17 November 2015 the French versions of MTV Base, MTV Pulse and MTV Idol are closed and a French versions of MTV Hits and BET are launched.
+On 17 November 2015, the French versions of MTV Base, MTV Pulse and MTV Idol were closed and French versions of MTV Hits and BET were launched.
 The European version of MTV Hits ceased broadcasting in France, Belgium and Switzerland and MTV Rocks ceased broadcasting in Switzerland and CanalSat.
-On Numericable, VH1 and VH1 Classic returns and MTV Dance is launched.
+On Numericable, VH1 and VH1 Classic returned and MTV Dance was launched.